leslie-smith1112/PhyloFrame/README.md

 ```

-## Example
+## Example: Replication of paper results

-This is a basic example which shows you how to recreate a runs from the paper as well as to run PhyloFrame on a single datatset.
+This is a basic example which shows you how to recreate a run from the paper as well as to run PhyloFrame on a single datatset.

 ```{r example}
 library(PhyloFrame)